 Inclusive leadership revolutionizes how companies handle diversity with equal treatment for everyone.
-A company achieves better results when it creates a workplace that treats all employees with dignity and gives them authority to reach their full ability.
+A company achieves better results when it creates a workplace that treats all employees with dignity and gives them the authority to reach their full potential.
 Inclusive leadership not only benefits moral standards but also produces better business results and boosts employee performance through new ideas.
 This guide explains how organizations should develop inclusive leadership to produce real results.

 Understanding Inclusive Leadership